techidaily/site-apple-account/source/_posts/in-2024-how-to-get-the-apple-id-verification-code-from-apple-iphone-15-pro-max-in-the-best-ways-by-drfone-ios.md

 </a>
 <img height="0" width="0" src="https://review-au.sjv.io/i/5597632/2098702/14409" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+### Method 3.
+Settle Any Unpaid Charges

+Do you have any unpaid purchases or subscriptions?

+It is important to keep track of any purchases or subscriptions that you have signed up for and ensure that you pay for them on time.
+This not only helps you avoid late fees and penalties, but it also ensures that your account remains active and accessible.
+If you do have any unpaid charges, it is recommended that you settle them as soon as possible in order to reinstate your account and prevent any further issues.
+Keep a record of all your expenses and regularly review your bills to avoid missing any payments and keep your accounts in good standing.

 ### Method 4.
 Sign Out and Sign in Again